Reviews You Can Rely On

 Cooking Speed

-The Ninja Pro XL is relatively fast at cooking compared to other air fryers I tested, likely because its temperature runs a bit high.
+The Ninja Pro XL is relatively fast at cooking compared to other air fryers, likely because its temperature runs a bit high.
 However, the 3-minute preheat requirement adds to the total cooking time.
-For the French fry test, after the preheat period, the unit required 16 minutes of cooking time, which is about five minutes less than other air fryers we tested.
+For the French fry test, after the preheat period, the unit required 16 minutes of cooking time, about 5 minutes less than other air fryers.
+When cooking salmon, it took 12 minutes to reach the target internal temperature of 145°F after the initial preheat.
+These times are reasonable for this size air fryer.

 Temperature Accuracy